Greatjian/leetcode_practice/README.md

 # LeetCode Practice

-This is where I save and share my [LeetCode](https://leetcode.com/) practice works.
+This is the repository to record and share my [LeetCode](https://leetcode.com/) practice.
-First step of being a software engineer.
+It's the first step for me to become a software engineer.

 The practice is listed based on different topics.
 I start from easy to medium, finally trying to get rid of the hard problems.
 The problems in each topic are listed in numerical order.

 I use python to solve each answer.
-As the saying goes:
+As the popular saying goes:

-> Life is short. you need python.
+> Life is short, you need python.

-You can see my attempts in the `Method` section, as well as final solution in the `Solution` part.
+You can see my attempts for each problem in the `Method` section, as well as the final solution in `Solution` part.
-Final solutions are mostly inspired from the discussion forum in the LeetCode platform, with small modifications based my understanding coding style.
+Final solutions are mostly inspired from the discussion at LeetCode platform, with small modifications based on my understanding and coding style.

-I think self-implementation is as important as coming up with great ideas for each problem.
+I believe self-implementation is as important as coming up with great ideas in terms of solving a problem.
 Therefore it's highly recommended to write your own version of solutions instead of simply copying the codes.
-Coding style is another part to pay attention to :)
+Coding style is another essential part to focus on :)

 My harvests for each practice are summarized [here](/summary.md).